Eastern Gray Treefrog (Hyla versicolor)

-The eastern gray treefrog is one of two look alike species of treefrog in Minnesota.
+The eastern gray treefrog is one of two look alike species of treefrog in Iowa.
 This species is about 2 3/8 inches long snout to vent.
 They can change from a bright green to gray (almost brown) in seconds.
-Unlike most Cope's gray treefrogs, eastern gray treefrogs may have a pattern on their back and these markings are bordered by black.
+Unlike Cope’s gray treefrogs, gray treefrogs have a pattern on their back and these markings are bordered by black (but see below).
 The belly is white and usually unmarked.
 The throat may be dark in males.
 The insides of the thighs and legs are washed with bright orange or yellow.
-They have relatively rough skin compared to Cope's gray treefrogs.
-The large toe pads distinguish them from several other species of Minnesota anurans.
+They have relatively rough skin compared to Cope’s gray treefrogs and large toe pads.
+The large toe pads distinguish them from several other species of Iowa anurans.

 The eastern gray treefrog is identical in appearance to the Cope’s gray treefrog.
 There is (as of now, anyway) no reliable way to distinguish these frogs based on appearance on a consistent basis.
 The pattern on the backs of each species is unreliable as they both may or may not have a pattern; observations based on positive identification indicates that one has a pattern more often than the other.
 The only steadfast differences between these two species is the number of chromosomes (the Cope’s gray treefrog is a diploid, the eastern gray treefrog is a tetraploid), and that the eastern gray treefrog has larger red blood cells than the Cope’s gray treefrog, and differences in the advertisement calls of the males (see habits).